 The Silent Sabotage of Success

 Unchecked, Imposter Syndrome doesn’t just make you miserable; it actively sabotages your potential and compromises your leadership impact.
 It manifests as opportunity avoidance, causing you to avoid applying for promotions or pitching new ideas because the fear of increased scrutiny outweighs the excitement of the next step.
-It fuels crippling perfectionism and burnout, compelling you to spend three hours meticulously perfecting a task that only required one, convinced your entire worth relies solely on flawless execution.
+It fuels crippling perfectionism and burnout, compelling you to spend three hours meticulously perfecting a task that only required one, convinced that your entire worth relies solely on flawless execution.
 This exhausting cycle leads to resentment and exhaustion.
 Perhaps most damaging, it causes silence in meetings, where you hold back brilliant ideas because the risk of being challenged feels too great, leading you to choose silence over exposure.
 Lastly, it makes receiving praise difficult, causing you to deflect compliments and preventing positive feedback from cementing your hard-earned confidence.

 The Road to Reality: A Practical Action Plan